TheHive-Project/CortexDocs/analyzer_requirements.md

 You need to have or create a free Hunter.io [account](https://hunter.io/).

 Provide the [API key](https://hunter.io/api_keys) as a value for the `key` parameter.

+### Maltiverse
+Query the free [Maltiverse](https://maltiverse.com/search) Threat Intelligence platform for enrichment information.

+This analyzer comes in only one flavor, and no specific configuration is required.

+### MalwareClustering
+Get the latest Malwares report for a file, hash, domain or an IP address.
+Refer to this [presentation](https://www.youtube.com/watch?v=nt2l5m8AJpQ) to learn more about this analyzer.
+In order to use the analyzer, you need to point it to a Neo4j server and provide:
+- `n4j_host`: host address of Neo4j server, ,
+- `n4j_port`: port number of Neo4j server
+- `n4j_user`: Neo4j server user
+-  `n4j_pwd`:  Neo4j server password
+-  `threshold`: ApiScout correlation threshold

 ### MaxMind
 Geolocate an IP Address via [MaxMind](https://www.maxmind.com/en/home)